Italy: Matera, Otranto & the Puglia Coast

 A Country Walkers representative will greet you at the airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-After enjoying an included breakfast at your hotel your leaders will meet you at 8:30 a.m. in the lobby of the Grande Albergo delle Nazioni in Bari.
+After enjoying an included breakfast at your hotel, your leaders will meet you at 8:30 a.m. in the lobby of Hotel Grande Albergo delle Nazioni in Bari.
 They’ll be wearing Country Walkers shirts.
-Please be dressed for walking (hiking shoes are required).
+Please be dressed for walking—hiking shoes are required.

-Our first day of walking transports you back in time to a region of mystical abandoned caves and hushed ghost villages.
-The park is home to primitive-looking jazzi—communal settlements where shepherds lived with their livestock well into the 20th century.
-But what might be considered most fascinating are the spectacular rock-carved cave churches that dot the area and are known as chiese rupestri.
-(You’ll visit one later this afternoon with a local guide.)
+Your first walk offers a powerful sense of timelessness as you explore mystical abandoned caves and ghost villages.
+The park is dotted with jazzi—primitive, communal settlements where shepherds once lived alongside their livestock well into the 20th century.
+But perhaps even more captivating are the chiese rupestri, or rock-carved cave churches, which you’ll explore later this afternoon with a local guide.

-This morning’s trail in the Neolithic village of Murgia Timone leads to a magnificent Belvedere, or lookout.
-This is where the crucifixion scene was shot in the Passion of the Christ, and it provides a spectacular view of Matera and the adjacent plunging ravine.
-After time to take in this dramatic vista, retrace your steps to meet up with your minibus and driver for the transfer to lunch in the town of Matera.
+The morning trail takes you through the Neolithic village of Murgia Timone and up to a breathtaking Belvedere, or scenic overlook.
+This is where the crucifixion scene in The Passion of the Christ was filmed, and it offers an unforgettable view of Matera and the steep ravine that surrounds it.
+After time to take in the panorama, you’ll retrace your steps and meet your minibus for a short transfer into the heart of Matera.

-Continue on foot to your luxury hotel—an albergo diffuso spread out across several cave dwellings carved into the tuff rock, where you settle in and refresh before reuniting with your leaders and travel companions for a welcome aperitivo, taking in the sassi’s incomparable architectural profile.
-Then savor a special seasonal dinner and a glass or two of the native primitivo wine at a nearby oil mill.
+Your walk ends at your luxury albergo diffuso, a boutique hotel spread across a series of cave dwellings carved into the soft tuff rock.
+After settling in and refreshing, you’ll rejoin your leaders and fellow travelers for a welcome aperitivo, soaking in the sassi’s iconic architectural profile.
+Then, sit down to a special seasonal dinner and a glass (or two) of the local Primitivo wine, enjoyed in a beautifully restored ancient mill.

 Included Meals: Breakfast, Lunch, Dinner